tescalada/zicOs/README.md

 cd zicOs
 ```

-> **Note:** If the repository has already been cloned but submodules are missing, run the following command to pull them:
+> [!TIP] If the repository has already been cloned but submodules are missing, run the following command to pull them:
 >
 > ```sh
 > git submodule update --init